SolaceProducts/event-management-agent/README.md

 * Addition of the infrastructure needed for the Event Management Agent to be a true open source project
 * Discovery of Apache Kafka connectors
 * Introduction of a UI for the Event Management Agent
-* Additional support to more broker types
+* Additional support to more event broker types
 * Event Management Agent executables

 # Running the Event Management Agent in connected mode